msi33/leaflet-challenge/README.md

 3. Popups were included to provide additional information about the earthquake when its associated marker is clicked.

-4. A legend was added for easy of reading and understanding
+4. A legend was added for easy of reading and understanding.
+Example of the map visualization: Part 1 Visualization

    ![alt text](Leaflet-Part-1/Part_1_visualization_map.png)

-Example of the map visualization: Part 1 Visualization Part 2: Gather and Plot More Data (Optional)
+Part 2: Gather and Plot More Data (Optional)

 Note: This part was not completed and will be completed at a later date.